1. Immigration Attorney Consultation | Case Background and Eligibility Assessment

 The case underscores that even immediate relative petitions require patience, documentation rigor, and informed legal guidance.

-From a Washington D.C. practice perspective, the matter highlights the value of structured immigration attorney consultation as a risk management tool rather than a mere administrative service.
+From a Washington D.C.
+Practice perspective, the matter highlights the value of structured immigration attorney consultation as a risk management tool rather than a mere administrative service.

 16 Dec, 2025